skynavga/climahw/README.md

 ## Additional Notes

 1. Both source and target areas, specified with the ``-s/--sArea`` and ``-t/--tArea`` command line options, are interpreted in meters or degrees depending on the value of the ``-u/--units`` option (default is ``m``).
-If not specified, the source area defaults to 1000 meters longitude and 500 meters latitude (corresponding to 0.010 and 0.005 degrees).
+If not specified, the source area defaults to 500 meters width (longitude) and height (latitude).
 If the target shape is not specified, it defaults to the source shape.
 For the purpose of resampling, the centers of the areas are their centroids (and not their top, left corners).
 In order to allow specifying a target area which center is not coincident with the source area's center, a ``-o/--tOffset`` option is available which takes a longitude/latitude offset (in meters or degrees according to the applicable units) with respect to the center of the source area.
 If no offset is specified, and the target shape is not the same as the source shape, then an offset is implied that places the target area such that its upper left corner coincides with the upper left corner of the source area; however, if the target area is not specified (but defaulted to the source area), then its offset will default to ``[0,0]`` which places it coincident to the center of the source area.

 2. Although [pyresample](https://pyresample.readthedocs.io/en/latest/) provides a number of resampling algorithms, I have selected a simple and quick approximate nearest neighbor algorithm for this exercise.
 Other algorithms are available, including bilinear, elliptical weighted average (EWA), and Gaussian weighted, but are not yet exposed by this tool.